 Such flare-ups aren’t uncommon.
 Browse the #noAGI hashtag on Twitter and you’ll catch many of AI’s heavy hitters weighing in, including Yann LeCun, Facebook’s chief AI scientist, who won the Turing Award in 2018, and Andrew Ng, former head of AI at Baidu and cofounder of Google Brain.
 “Let’s cut out the AGI nonsense and spend more time on the urgent problems,” Ng tweeted.

 But with AI’s recent run of successes, from the board-game champion AlphaZero to the convincing fake-text generator GPT-3, chatter about AGI has spiked.
-Even though those tools are still very far from representing “general” intelligence—AlphaZero cannot write stories and GPT-3 cannot play chess, let alone understand why stories and chess matter to people—the goal of building an AGI, once thought crazy, is becoming acceptable again.
+Even though those tools are very far from being all-rounders—AlphaZero cannot write stories and GPT-3 cannot play chess, let alone understand why stories and chess matter to people—the goal of building an AGI, once thought crazy, is becoming acceptable again.

 Some of the biggest, most respected AI labs in the world take this goal very seriously.
 OpenAI has said that it wants to be the first to build a machine with human-like reasoning abilities.
 DeepMind’s unofficial but widely repeated mission statement is to “solve intelligence.”
 Top people in both companies are happy to discuss these goals in terms of AGI.